We usually describe twins according to:

-Sometimes a woman’s ovaries release two eggs, and two separate sperm fertilise each egg.
+Sometimes a woman’s ovaries release 2 eggs, and a separate sperm fertilises each egg.
 This forms twins.
 These twins are called fraternal twins, dizygotic twins (meaning two zygotes) or non-identical twins.

-During pregnancy, the developing babies get oxygen and food from their mother through the placenta and umbilical cord.
+During pregnancy, the developing babies get oxygen and food from their mother through the placentas and umbilical cords.
 Fraternal twins have separate placentas and umbilical cords.
 The technical name for this is dichorionic.

-Fraternal twins happen in around 1 in 40 pregnancies in Australia.
+Fraternal twins happen in about 70% of twin births in Australia.

 Sometimes a fertilised egg splits within a few days of conception to produce genetically identical twins.
-Because these twins come from one zygote, they are also known as monozygotic.
+Because these twins come from one zygote, they’re also known as monozygotic.
 Identical twins are the same sex.

 About one-third of identical twins split soon after fertilisation and form completely separate twins.
 Like fraternal twins, these twins have separate placentas.